seven1m/lydia/README.md

 ## Installation

 I may turn this into a gem someday.
-For now, you'll have to download the source and execute:
+For now, you'll have to download the source and build:

+    rake build

+You'll need Ruby 1.9.2+ and the "parslet" gem installed.

+## Usage

     bin/airball scriptname [args]

-You'll need Ruby 1.9.2+ and the "parslet" gem installed.

 ## Tests

-The entire test suite can be run with:
+The test suite can be run with:

-    rake
+    rake test

 ## License